Male Student Success

 to mentor freshmen males.
 You'll

 them acclimate to USF and

 success.
 You'll earn a LinkedIn

 How does M.E.N. work?

-- Male freshmen, sophomores, and potential mentor volunteers receive an emailed invitation from USF to sign up for the mentoring program.
+- Male freshmen and potential mentor volunteers receive an emailed invitation from USF to sign up for the mentoring program.

-- Mentor Collective (USF's partner) will then email respondents a survey to collect information for matching mentors and participants.
+- USF's partner, the Mentor Collective, will email respondents a survey to collect information for matching mentors and participants.

 - Mentors will receive online training, resources, and guidelines for communicating with participants.